-Given the similarity of its name to methylisothiazolinone, it’s not surprising that we’ve been asked a few times whether it’s safe for isothiazolinone allergic people – nor that it comes up regularly as a question on the Allergy to Isothiazolinone, Methylisothiazolinone and Benzisothiazolinone Facebook Page.
+Given the similarity of its name to methylisothiazolinone, it’s not surprising that many wonder whether it’s safe for people allergic to the isothiazolinones.

-That said, it is a potential skin sensitiser and allergen in its own right, and is one of the 26 fragrance allergens which EU cosmetics laws have specified should be declared on lists of ingredients (in fact, alphabetically, it is the first).
-It isn’t found in either Fragrance Mix I or Fragrance Mix 2 in the contact dermatitis testing panels, so will be tested in isolation if you undergo contact dermatitis patch testing.
+That said, it is a potential skin sensitiser and allergen in its own right, and is one of the 26 fragrance allergens which EU cosmetics law has specified should be declared on lists of ingredients (in fact, alphabetically, it is the first).
+It isn’t found in either Fragrance Mix I or Fragrance Mix II in the contact dermatitis testing panels, so will be tested individually if you undergo patch testing.
 It is possible to be allergic to both it and to MI.

-Cosmetics Info say that it is a synthetic – that is, artificially produced – fragrance compound, therefore any product or brand claiming to be free from synthetic or artificial fragrances should in theory be safe for you, if you do have an allergy to it.
+Cosmetics Info say that it is synthetic, therefore any product or brand claiming to be free from artificial fragrances should in theory be safe for you, if you do have an allergy to it.

-In all probability, brands which pride themselves as natural or are certified by a natural or organic body will probably be alpha isomethyl ionone-free – as well as isothiazolinone free – but you must always double check, for either case.
+In all probability, brands which pride themselves as natural or are certified by a natural or organic body will probably be alpha isomethyl ionone-free – as well as isothiazolinone free – but always double check..

 So-called fragrance free cosmetics should also be free of alpha isomethyl ionone – though will not necessarily be free from MI / MCI, and will be free of other fragrances which you may not in fact react to.